Websoft9/ansible-Tensorflow/docs/solution-backup.md

 ### Manual backup for application

-Manual backup for application is based on the **Exporting source code and database of application** to achieve a minimized backup scheme.
+Manual backup for application is based on the **Exporting source code of application** to achieve a minimized backup scheme.

 ```
-- Backup scope: Source code and database of application
+- Backup scope: Source code of application
 - Backup effect: Good
 - Backup frequency: You can operate when you need
 - Recovery methond: Import